cornell-zhang/datuner/README.md

   * Run DATuner

     DATuner is an autotuner to tune EDA tools' parameters.
 We currently support VTR, Vivado, and Quartus.
 If you want to tune other EDA tools, please include the required documents.
-Please refer to the application part.
+Please refer to the Applications section below.

     To run DATuner, first copy the relevant Python template (i.e. [flow].py) from $HOME/datuner/releases/Linux_x86_64/scripts/tests to the directory where DATuner will be called.
 This Python template includes information such as the design path, the top module (for Vivado and Quartus), and the parameters (EDA tool options) to be tuned, and can be modified according to the user preferences.
-Options (i.e. flags) can be removed/commented out from the script, but should not be renamed.
+Options (i.e. flags) that the user does not want to tune can be set to a specific value as described in the template.
+Flags should not be renamed.
 Then, DATuner can be run by the following command:

           % datuner.py -f [vtr|vivado|quartus|custom] -b [budget] -t [timeout] -p [parallelization_factor]